QuakeMigrate/SeisLoc/README.md

-# Coalescence Microseismic Scanning (CMS): Earthquake Onset Detection and Location Method
+# SeisLoc: Earthquake Onset Detection and Location Method

-Blah Blah, describe software.
+A python and C software package for detection and location of seismic events using a coherency and coalescence based technique.
+The advatages over other software packages is the generation of several visual outputs and infromation.
+The simple initiation scripts and examples help the user to define parameters for any seismological situation.
+The modular and open-source nature of the software package allows for the continued development from many instiutations and research groups.

 ## Software Background and Methods
-### CMSLut - Travel-Time look-up table generation and definition
+### Travel Time  - Travel-Time look-up table generation and definition

-### CMSMseed - Definition of continious seismic data strcture for MSEED data
+### Seismic Data - Definition of continious seismic data strcture for MSEED data

-### CMScan - Detection and Location of events.
+### Detect - Detection of coherent signals.

+### Trigger - Event Triggering and Locations.